 For example, amblygonite is (Li, Na) Al (PO4) (F, OH).

 However, if the formula reads (Li, Na) Al (PO4) (OH, F), we have a new species, montebrasite, in which hydroxyl (OH) exceeds fluorine (F).

-Furthermore, if the formula is (Na, Li) Al (PO4) (OH, F), then sodium (Na) exceeds lithium (Li) and the mineral is classed as yet another species, natromontebrasite.* Obviously, the degree of complexity associated with solid solutions can be very great.
+Furthermore, if the formula is (Na, Li) Al (PO4) (OH, F), then sodium (Na) exceeds lithium (Li).
+Thus, we class the mineral as yet another species, natromontebrasite.* Obviously, the degree of complexity associated with solid solutions can be very great.
 Any substitution of elements on a crystallographic structural site may (or may not) have an effect on physical properties.

 Impurities can also affect properties.
 A good example is beryl, Be3Al2Si6O18.
-Beryl often contains elements such as iron (Fe), manganese (Mn), chromium (Cr), vanadium (V), and cesium (Cs), but these elements are usually present in such small quantities that they’re not written into the gemological formula.
+Beryl often contains elements such as iron (Fe), manganese (Mn), chromium (Cr), vanadium (V), and cesium (Cs).
+Since these elements are usually present in such small quantities, they’re not written into the gemological formula.
 However, there are exceptions.
 For example, when Cr is present in a beryl sample (giving it the rich green color we know as emerald), gemologists know to substitute Cr for aluminum (Al) in the formula.

-A detailed knowledge of chemical substitutions and color changes in crystals requires a much greater sophistication in crystal chemical principles than can be expounded here.
+A detailed knowledge of chemical substitutions and color changes in crystals requires a much greater sophistication in crystal chemical principles than I can expound here.